BSc, MSc, PhD

 After post-doctoral work on the epidemiology of leukaemia and lymphoma in Tasmania, Graham Giles joined the Cancer Council in 1983 as Director of the Victorian Cancer Registry.

-In 1986, he was appointed Director of the Cancer Epidemiology Centre, and in 2001 became Deputy Director of the Cancer Control Research Institute.
+In 1986, he was appointed Director of the Cancer Epidemiology Centre (now the Cancer Epidemiology Division), and in 2001 became Deputy Director of the Cancer Control Research Institute.

 He has honorary professorial appointments at Melbourne, Monash and Deakin Universities, and has served on several national and international committees including the Scientific Council of the International Agency for Research on Cancer in Lyons, France.